Frequently Asked Questions

 New DFW leader in Castro Valley shares her concerns about becoming a DFW chapter leader and what helped her overcome her fears.

-- A Program Fact Sheet as a guide to the featured recipient organization’s program.
-This summarizes the activities of the selected recipient organization and assists leaders in organizing their dinner presentations.
+- A Program Fact Sheet as a guide to the featured organization’s program.
+This summarizes the activities of the selected organization and assists leaders in organizing their dinner presentations.

-- Food for Thought, an in-depth educational tool, produced by DFW, providing a glimpse into the issues affecting the women and girls we are supporting through the featured program.
+- Food for Thought, an educational tool produced by DFW that provides an in-depth global overview of the issues affecting the women and girls we are supporting through the featured program.

 - A link to a program video, though chapter leaders have the option to receive a DVD to view during their meeting instead.